B.A., English, Wabash College

-He currently has teaching appointments in both UT’s Department of English and the Department of Rhetoric and Writing.
+He has a teaching appointment in UT’s Department of Rhetoric and Writing, and periodically the Department of English.
 His recent courses include E 360R: Literary Studies for High School Teachers of English, RHE 330E: Rhetoric and Politics of the 1960s, and RHE 306: Introduction to Rhetoric and Writing.
-His past courses include several versions of RHE 306 and RHE 309K, covering a range of topics from the Rhetoric of Adaptation to Rhetoric and Politics on the Silver Screen.
+His past courses include several versions of RHE 306 and RHE 309K, covering a range of topics from the Rhetoric of Adaptation, to Rhetoric and Politics on the Silver Screen, to Keepin’ in Weird: Rhetoric and the City of Austin.
 He is a former Assistant Director of the Department of Rhetoric and Writing.

 In addition to his experience with higher education administration, institutional assessment, and co-curricular academic student support, his research is interested in how people talk about their character in a variety of public spheres, popular, political, and pedagogical.
 His dissertation, Enduring Character: The Problem with Authenticity and the Persistence of Ethos looked at the tangled relationship between authenticity and ethos, or what is taken as the distinction between intrinsic and constructed character.